mmitch/dwm-mitch/README.md

 call will regenerate it.

 Your personal configuration changes should be kept in a separate branch in your personal dwm-mitch git repository.
+Edit ``dwm/config.def.h`` to your needs and check it into your local branch.
+Changes to the master branch will might result in merge conflics that you have to clean up, but at least you'll notice that things have changed.
+My setup does NOT use the ``dwm/config.h`` intermediate file like the original dwm.

 history
 -------